This Is the Best Time to Book Your Thanksgiving and Christmas Flights

 Another potentially frustrating change brought about by the uncertainty of 2020?
 “Airlines have not finished finalizing their winter schedules yet, so if you book a trip, your flight times could change in the next month or so—potentially multiple times,” Anderson warns.
 If you book a flight, keep a close eye on the itinerary to make sure you know what time your plane is taking off.
-Learn which airline has gotten the most complaints during the pandemic.

 What about international flights?